Speech synthesis data preparation process

 Data Preparation Overview

 Training a TTS system requires a large amount of high‑quality, structured speech data.
-To obtain such a dataset, we need a complete data‑processing pipeline that includes audio normalization, speaker diarization, segmentation, and transcription, among other steps.
+To obtain such a dataset, we need a complete data‑processing pipeline that includes audio normalization, speaker diarization, segmentation, and transcription steps.

 Emilia-Pipe Processing Pipeline

-Emilia‑Pipe is a pipeline designed specifically for TTS data preparation, comprising the following key steps:
+Emilia-Pipe is a processing pipeline designed specifically for TTS data preparation, comprising the following key steps:

 | Step | Description |